M7OCM/mono890/README.md

 <img width="1729" height="2757" alt="1000211529" src="https://github.com/user-attachments/assets/38eecd99-e320-432f-863a-6f616a7954bd" />

 Spectrum has a colour option included and key [MENU] is used for cycling.
 [EXIT] key leave spectrum - the current active spectrum frequency is copied to VFO.See new key layout below.
-Reset all keys Menu #66
+Reset all keys Menu #66 Global backlight timer has been added to spectrum which is set in Menu #13. useful battery saver if set to 5s.
+Squelch activated light on, any key light on.
+Turn off in menu for backlight always on.

 The scanner function has been modified to take into account CTCSS/DCS tone detection which failed miserably with fast scanning.
 This version scans as fast as before, but if a programmed channel has a Tone Sql tone on RX and TX the radio slows the scan down to the sweet spot for detection 220-250ms.
 Works like stock but with added versatility for users that just scan non tone freqs and require the fastest possible scan rate.